ttencate/papageno/data/README.md

 ### `update_regions.py`

-This ingests `xc.csv` and groups recordings by location into 1×1 degree "squares" of latitude and longitude.
+This ingests `xc.csv` and groups recordings by location into 1×1 degree "squares" of latitude and longitude, writing the output to `sources/regions.csv`.

 Of course, the farther you go from the equator, the more narrow and pointy these become, but this is not really a problem for our purposes because most birds don't live on the poles anyway.

 For each square, it creates a ranking of which species were recorded, from most to least.
 Basing this on the number of _recordings_, rather than some other source like the number of _occurrences_ or _sightings_ of a species, makes sense for this app; after all, what we most care about is which birds you're likely to hear most.

+### `regions_to_gpkg.sh`

+This just converts `sources/regions.csv` to `sources/regions.gpkg` for faster rendering in QGIS.
+Requires `ogr2ogr` from the GDAL package to be installed.

 Setting up
 ----------